dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

     gl_Position = camMatrix * vec4(aPos, 1.0);
 }
 ```
-In fragment shader, to project equirectangular map onto the cube faces, we will convert `localPos` 3D vector into spherical UV coordinate system and will use it to sample the texture.
+In the fragment shader, we will project the equirectangular map onto the cube faces by converting the localPos 3D vector into spherical UV coordinates, which will then be used to sample the texture.
 ```GLSL
 #version 330 core